A guide to building successful partnerships between INGOs and disability organisations

 Listen to the interview

-Hear from speakers exploring the experiences and learnings of FCDO and Inclusive Futures staff and disability activists, from collaborating on disability-inclusive development projects.
-Women OPD leaders also shared practical steps donors and NGOs can take to meaningfully engage OPDs.
+Hear from speakers from FCDO, Inclusive Futures and disability organisations about their experiences of collaborating on disability-inclusive development projects.
+Listen to women leaders from the disability movement about what donors and NGOs can do to meaningfully engage OPDs.